-Work with us: We are currently recruiting for the position of Big Data Researcher.
+Work with us: We are currently recruiting for the positions of Big Data Researcher and Project Manager - Statistician.

 Sunday Times Financial Times (Sri Lanka) February 11 2007

 Acutally, on how to improve agricultural markets using ICTs…